CityOfZion/standards/nodes.md

 sudo supervisord
 ```

-To make supervisord run automatically on system restart you need to add its [init script](https://github.com/Supervisor/initscripts).
+To make supervisord run automatically on system restart, you need to add its [init script](https://github.com/Supervisor/initscripts).

 That is all, now logout from the server and only login if any update must be deployed or ill-behaviour is detected.